SFMDD/SyliusMarketingBundle/README.md

 Marketing bundle is use for :
 - Add TrustPilot bundle from Setono\SyliusTrustpilotPlugin
-- Extension of channel for multi field
 - Email cart abandoned or cart not payed
 - Notification Proof of purchase
-- Option : Add event e-commerce for Google and Facebook

 TODO :
 - Add multiple email marketing
 - Add new Notification Type
-- Remove event marketing : Use GoogleTagManager from stefandoorn/sylius-google-tag-manager-enhanced-ecommerce-plugin
-- Add Config for Google Tag Manager with tarteaucitron : RGPD consent

 ## Installation